aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/worksheets/page-setup-features/setting-headers-and-footers/getting-headers-and-footers/_index.md

 ## **Getting Headers and Footers in MS Excel**
 1. Click the worksheet where you want to view or change headers or footers.
 2. On the View tab, in the Workbook Views group, click Page Layout.
    Excel displays the worksheet in Page Layout view.
-3. To view or edit a header or footer, click the left, center, or right header or footer text box at the top or the bottom of the worksheet page (under Header, or above Footer).
+3. To view or edit a header or footer, click the left, center, or right header or footer text box at the top or the bottom of the worksheet page (under Header or above Footer).

 ## **Getting Headers and Footers using Aspose.Cells for JavaScript via C++**
 With [**PageSetup.header(number)**](https://reference.aspose.com/cells/javascript-cpp/pagesetup/#header-number-) and [**PageSetup.footer(number)**](https://reference.aspose.com/cells/javascript-cpp/pagesetup/#footer-number-) methods, JavaScript developers can simply get headers or footers from the file.

 1. Construct a Workbook to open the file.
-2. Get the worksheet where you want to get headers or footer.
+2. Get the worksheet where you want to retrieve headers or footers.
 3. Get the header or footer with a specific section ID.

 ```html